 Greens: Swiss chard, spinach, kale, green cabbage, watercress, mustard greens, carrot greens, beet greens, collard greens and perhaps others.
 These need to be cooked.

 A small salad is okay once or twice per week for variety only.
-Salads are not necessary on this program.
+Salads are not necessary or helpful on this program.
 Raw vegetables are too yin and the minerals in raw vegetables are difficult to absorb.

 Other: corn on the cob, okra, and celery are also foods for occasional use.
 Corn on the cob is a nice treat if it is fresh.